curityio/nginx_oauth_proxy_module/wiki/1-development.md

 ## 2. OpenSSL Setup

 On Docker images we build the code as a dynamic module using libssl-dev.\
-This does not work on macOS and I have found building OpenSSL from source to work best.\
+This does not work on macOS so instead build OpenSSL from source.\
 Development IDEs can then find OpenSSL headers in the correct system locations:

 ```bash